JuliaAI/LearnAPI.jl/docs/src/index.md

 It should be emphasized that LearnAPI is itself agnostic to particular representations of data or the particular methods of accessing observations within them.
-By overloading these methods, Each `model` is free to choose its own data interface.
+By overloading these methods, each `model` is free to choose its own data interface.

 See [Optional data Interface](@ref data_interface) for more details.